-Each Actor placed in a Level has a bounding area that is used for various things in the Engine, one of those being specifically to test whether an it is visible or not.
+Each Actor placed in a Level has a set of bounds using a box and a sphere that is used for various things in the Engine.
+One of those being specifically to test whether an it is visible or not.
 The bounds of an Actor is made up of two parts: a sphere and a box.
 The bounding sphere is used for fast collision detection with a simple distance test, and, more often than not, it's greater in size than the object it contains.
 On the other hand, the bounding box is a closer match to the shape of the object and provides more accurate results.

-Visualize bounds of Actors in the Level Viewport with Show > Advanced > Bounds
+Visualize bounds of Actors in the Level Viewport by selecting Show > Advanced > Bounds

 in the main toolbar.